pierrefevrier/ansible-playbook/README.md

-This docker image is for those who want to play Ansible from Docker container.
+This Docker image is for those who want to play Ansible from Docker container.

 # Sample